agni-datta/csLaTeX/csbook/README.md

 aliases: README
 linter-yaml-title-alias: README
 date created: Thursday, May 14th 2026, 10:21:45 pm
-date modified: Thursday, May 14th 2026, 10:24:27 pm
+date modified: Tuesday, May 19th 2026, 1:35:34 am
 ---

 <!-- @format -->

 ## csbook

-Macro framework for textbooks, manuscripts, and reports.
-Handles sectioning typography, draft/final modes, and broken-reference tracking.
+Macro framework for textbooks, manuscripts, and large reports.
+Handles font selection, sectioning typography (via `titlesec`), draft/final annotation modes, and a broken-reference tracking system that marks undefined `\ref` and `\cite` targets in the margin rather than silently printing “??”.
+Pairs with `csamsmath` for the math layer, but can be used standalone with any theorem package.

+### Requirements

+- Requires a document class that supports `\chapter`: use `book` or `report`.
+Loading with `article` will cause `titlesec` chapter formatting to fail.
+- Do not load `amsthm` before this package.

 ### Usage